 Hydromorphone addiction treatment will be two stages which are detox & rehabilitation, due to the user depending on Hydromorphone for a long period of time, if they attempt to remove the drug from their life they will begin to start suffering from withdrawal symptoms which can range from headaches, nausea, aches and in some serious cases seizures.

-It’s important that every addict undertakes detox before they start their rehabilitation programme as they will medically assist you through the detox in order to flush the drugs out your body completely.
+It’s important that every addict undertakes a drug detox before they start their rehabilitation programme as they will medically assist you through the detox in order to flush the drugs out your body completely.
 Once completed, you can focus on your rehabilitation programme such as therapy which will help a patient find the root of the addiction and create strategies to battle against any thoughts of relapse.

 Frequently Asked Questions